open-sauced/maintainer-intro-course/i18n-guidelines.md

 # 🌐 i18n Guidelines

 Welcome to our i18n Guidelines!
-We appreciate your interest in translating our Intro to Open Source course.
+We appreciate your interest in translating our Becoming a Maintainer with OpenSauced course.

 At the moment, we have the course in the following languages: